 1. Activity level: Activity levels can be high, medium or low and refer to both physical and mental activity.
 Certain individuals are born with such high activity levels that they’re constantly busy (almost to the point of being frantic) in their pursuit of both mental and physical stimulation.
-At the other end of the spectrum are the individuals who appear so calm and relaxed that they can seem indifferent or detached.
-The degree of activity that each of us exhibits from birth has a dramatic impact on how we’re perceived and it also greatly influences the paths that we select for ourselves in life.
+At the other end of the spectrum are individuals who appear so calm and relaxed that they can seem indifferent or detached.
+The degree of activity that each of us exhibits from birth has a dramatic impact on how we’re perceived and it also greatly influences the paths that we select for ourselves throughout our lives.

 5. Intensity: This concerns an individual’s degree of response in both positive and negative situations: is the response calm and controlled or is it exaggerated and extreme?

 6. Mood: This refers to the inherited tendency of a person to embody a positive outlook and to be generally content and happy or to instead have a negative perspective that predisposes the individual to be primarily sad or discontented.
 As hard as this may be to accept, it appears that we’re programmed by our DNA to be either happy or sad.

 7. Distractibility: This has to do with an individual’s ability to either stay focused on a task in spite of distractions or to constantly get side-tracked whenever a distraction occurs.

 8. Persistence and attention span: This involves the capacity of an individual to stay focused on a task for extended periods of time or to instead have a tendency to lose interest easily and to quickly become bored and frustrated.

 9. Sensitivity: This identifies an individual’s response to their environment.
 Does a person have an exaggerated response or a mild or moderate response to various stimuli such as loud noises, bright lights, crowded rooms, unusual textures or smell.